 Building upon the preliminary incentives estimates derived earlier in the site selection process, WDGC can now engage in direct, formal negotiations with appropriate organizations.
 These include EDOs, government agencies, utility companies, and education/training institutions.

-Typically a significant proportion of an incentives package will be tied to a specific site(s).
+Typically, a significant proportion of an incentives package will be tied to a specific site(s).
 Consequently, WDGC works closely with the client’s Real Estate, Engineering, and Environmental team members.
 We also interface with additional players including Operations, Technology, Finance, Legal, and Corporate Affairs.
 Throughout negotiations WDGC submits requests, critiques responses, engages in dialogue to enhance offers in writing, and projects multi-year savings (10-Year NPV Cash Flows).

 Stage Three: Submit Application(s) and Execute Final Agreement (Administration)

-Since the approval of incentive benefits is typically based on the project’s formal commitment for job creation/retention and new capital investment, incentive recipients are required to provide Progress Updates.
-As part of the incentives negotiations process, WDGC advises the client on the respective annual incentive Compliance Reporting, including government Contact Information, Sample Forms, and Trigger Dates for multi-year incentive compliance requirements.
+Since the approval of incentive benefits is typically based on the project’s formal commitment for job creation/retention and new capital investment, business incentive recipients are required to provide Progress Updates.
+As part of the economic incentives negotiations process, WDGC advises the client on the respective annual incentive Compliance Reporting, including government Contact Information, Sample Forms, and Trigger Dates for multi-year business incentive compliance requirements.

 Unless WDGC has been retained to provide optional Stage Four services, the formal compliance monitoring and reporting is handled by the client’s Accounting, Tax or HR Personnel, with the WDGC team available to field questions.

-Stage Four: Program Compliance (optional service)
+Stage Four: Program Compliance

 - Setting up incentives administration and monitoring procedures relative to the terms of the incentives agreements, including reporting Deadline Reminders, assistance with Reporting Certifications (Audits), Application Renewals, and other jurisdictional requirements at prescribed times.